-- 1. Individuals interested in the HS-LTH Program must meet financial assistance and longterm homeless eligibility requirements to participate in the HS-LTH Program. - A) General individual eligibility for Housing Support is determined by PHHS Economic Services & Supports (ESS) and is based on income, assets, and disability.
-Eligible individuals must: - 1) be an adult age 65 or older, or an adult age 18 or older with a certified disability or disabling condition that prevents work to the level of self-support. - 2) meet a basis of eligibility for either General Assistance (GA) or Social Security Insurance (SSI).
+- 1. Individuals interested in the HS-SH Program must meet financial assistance and longterm homeless eligibility requirements to participate in the HS-SH Program. - A) General individual eligibility for Housing Support is determined by PHHS Economic Services & Supports (ESS) and is based on income, assets, and disability.
+Eligible individuals must: - 1) be an adult age 65 or older, or an adult age 18 or older with a certified disability or disabling condition that prevents work to the level of self-support.

-- 3) countable income must be less than maximum benefit. - 4) countable assets must be within the asset limit. - 5) complete a Combined Application Form (CAF) for a cash program. - 6) meet residency requirements to receive financial benefits. - B) For the HS-LTH Program, additional eligibility requirements include: - 1) meet the Minnesota Housing Finance Agency's definition of long-term homeless. - a.
+- 2) meet a basis of eligibility for either General Assistance (GA) or Social Security Insurance (SSI). - 3) countable income must be less than maximum benefit. - 4) countable assets must be within the asset limit. - 5) complete a Combined Application Form (CAF) for a cash program. - 6) meet residency requirements to receive financial benefits. - B) For the HS-LTH Program, additional eligibility requirements include: - 1) meet the Minnesota Housing Finance Agency's definition of long-term homeless. - a.
 Providers must complete the Minnesota Housing Long Term Homeless Verification Form with the individual to show proof of eligibility for the HS-LTH Program. - b.
 Minnesota Housing LTH Verification Forms not completed with a good faith effort are returned to the provider and may result in payment processing delays for individuals currently in Housing Support settings. - have evidence of a disability or disabling condition is established in a Professional Statement of Need Form (DHS-7122) or Request for Medical Opinion (DHS-2114). - a.
-A qualified professional or county designee completes the Professional Statement of Need (PSN) Form to authorize payments for Housing Support supplemental services, and establish an existing disabling condition for a GA/Housing Support basis of eligibility. - receive a VI-SPDAT assessment and become eligible for referrals by being placed on the St. Louis County Coordinated Entry System (CES) priority list as evidenced by a Coordinated Entry receipt and; - 4) have a signed Habitability Inspection (Appendix E) of the unit. - 2.
-Once accepted into a HS-LTH Program, participating individuals must also: - A) Sign a lease agreement with the landlord that outlines the responsibilities of the tenant and responsibilities of the landlord; - B) Participate in the creation of a housing plan (see Section IV Minimum Supplemental Service Rate Standards); and
+A qualified professional or county designee completes the Professional Statement of Need (PSN) Form to authorize payments for Housing Support supplemental services, and establish an existing disabling condition for a GA/Housing Support basis of eligibility.
+PSNs are required for Supplemental Service Rate authorization. - receive a VI-SPDAT assessment and become eligible for referrals by being placed on the St. Louis County Coordinated Entry System (CES) priority list as evidenced by a Coordinated Entry receipt and; - 4) have a signed Habitability Inspection (Appendix E) of the unit. - 2.
+Once accepted into any HS-SH Program, participating individuals must also: - A) Sign a lease agreement with the landlord that outlines the responsibilities of the tenant and responsibilities of the landlord;

-- C) Meet with the provider in person at least once a month for a housing unit inspection and/or housing plan meeting. - 3.
+- B) Participate in the creation of a housing plan (see Section IV Minimum Supplemental Service Rate Standards); and - C) Meet with the provider in person at least once a month for a housing unit inspection and/or housing plan meeting. - 3.
 Individuals cannot be required by the housing provider to pass a criminal background check. - 4.
-For individuals receiving supplemental services, compliance with the housing plan is not required for obtaining or maintaining housing offered through the HS-LTH Program.
+For individuals receiving Housing Support supplemental services, compliance with the housing plan is not required for obtaining or maintaining housing offered through the HS-SH Program. - 5.
+Individuals accepted into a HS-SH program may request to transfer to another HS-SH program at any time (see Referrals & Transfer Policy).